EITI style and citations guide

 The three US states on the west coast have favourable climates (i.e. warm winters and cool summers).

-DO NOT refer to the EITI as an Initiative – it might still be in the name, but it long ceased to be an initiative.
+DO NOT refer to the EITI as an Initiative – it might still be in the name, but the term does not capture what the EITI does.
 Use process or standard or just EITI depending on the context.

 The EITI is a standard…